SaschaDietsch/Kc7cyber-writeup/Valdoria.md

 ## Question 34
 Just type in `shadows` to finish the module and get that badge.
 It is hinting that you may have only gotten them partly.
 Let's hope the Valdorian Times implements the suggestions.

+## Section summary
+The full attack chain comes into focus here.
+You went from email delivery to lateral movement and eventual data exfiltration.
+You correlated multiple artifacts: files, processes, usernames, passwords, network flows, and even organizational structure.

+You also uncovered:

+-    Multiple attack waves using the same payloads but slightly altered artifacts.
+-    Security alerts that were missed or ignored — leading to longer dwell time.
+-    Gaps in access control (SharePoint open to the internet?!), egress filtering, and user awareness.

+By this point, you weren't just solving challenges — you were documenting an incident in a way that could feed into an actual IR report.
+That's the level we're aiming for.

 # Bonus
 In this section we will handle the part of the investigation, where we could sidetracked easily.